jbock-java/jbock/README.md

-Specifically, a class named `MyArguments_Parser` will be generated, which can be seen [here.](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/MyArguments_Parser.java) This is how it's normally used in a *main* method:
+Specifically, a class named `MyArguments_Parser` will be generated, which can be seen [here.](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/MyArguments_Parser.java) This is how it might be used in a *main* method:

 ````java
 String[] argv = { "-v2", "file.txt" }; // for example